OrdinaryMagician/undeath_m/README.md

 ![portrait](docimg/sada.png)

 Specialized in melee combat, she knows how to most efficiently employ the strongest of bladed weapons.
-Her skills with magic are focused on pyromancy.
+Her skills with magic are focused on pyromancy, the field she excels at.
 Due to her large stature, she may have trouble moving around, but this is complemented with much heftier resistances, basically making her the tank option.
+She favors larger weapons, as anything too small will feel awkward to her.

 **Starting Weapons:**

  - **Pronoxyte Claymore:** A large blade of hard metal, normally wielded with both hands, but **Sada** has no trouble using it one-handed.
 Like pretty much all **Anarukon** melee weapons it is made of **Pronoxyte**, a strong, hard metal that is also employed in electronics due to its high conductivity and heat resistance.
 In contact with an open wound, it causes a numbing effect, leaving foes in the dark about the fact they've been cut down and are bleeding out, although usually, with a weapon this large, they'll be quick to notice their whole body has been cleaved in half.
- - **Nelaka Xei PDW:** A popular submachine gun from the great imperial **Nelaka Arms Company**, employing caseless 5mm ammunition fired through a magic-based mechanism.
+ - **Nelaka Xei PDW:** A popular double-barrel submachine gun from the great imperial **Nelaka Arms Company**, employing caseless 5mm ammunition fired through a magic-based mechanism.
 Quite handy for dealing with targets that are too far for one to swing a blade at.
+With paired 2x10 round magazines, and a steady fire rate, it's enough to keep foes at bay with quick barrages.
+Additionally, due to its small caliber, it requires a smaller mana charge to remain operational.

 **Starting Spells:**